 I remember having guests in our home every single day.
 My father would show up with someone who needed help, with zero notice.
 My mother would gracefully accommodate them.
 As children, we also had to shift from our bedroom months at a time, to accommodate company.

-Similarly, my grandfather received the Panth Ratan award for service to the Sikh community.
-Therefore, service to a cause was something I was brought up with, both in the home and at work.
+Similarly, my grandfather received the Panth Ratan Award for service to the Sikh community.
+Therefore, service to a cause was something I was brought up with, both at the home and at work.
 My obsession with authenticity, be it in design or food or other aspects, comes from the internal struggle I think every human goes through – how can I be true to myself while the world demands that I behave a certain way to fit in?

 My favourite thing on the menu is Fraisier: our French strawberry cake.
 It is a ring of in-season strawberries encased between two layers of French genoise (a whole-egg cake) sponge cake filled with creme mousseline.
 We make the genoise by hand, something few pastry shops even in Europe will do.
 The 20-minute long whisking with a balloon whisk creates luxuriously long and soft strands in the genoise sponge and this makes for a very tender mouthfeel.